 Our patients are at the heart of what we do and we want you to be in control of your care.
 To us, that means you can choose the consultant you want to see and when you want.
 They’ll be with you every step of the way: from giving advice at your first consultation, through to offering on-going support after your surgery.

-All of our cosmetic and eye surgeons are of the highest calibre and benefit from working in our modern, well equipped hospitals.
+All of our cosmetic and eye surgeons are of the highest calibre and benefit from working in our modern, well equipped hospitals or clinics.
 A cosmetic surgeon’s reputation, qualifications and experience are vitally important, so we only work with consultant grade specialists.
 These are highly experienced consultants who have completed years of medical training.
 All our consultants are on the specialist register of the General Medical Council (GMC), and many are also members of the UK’s leading cosmetic and plastic surgery associations.

 You will have a formal consultation with a healthcare professional.
 During this time you will be able to explain your medical history, symptoms and raise any concerns that you might have.